-- 1. Demonstrate a working knowledge of the scientific method - 2.
-Demonstrate essential knowledge of biology - 3.
-Demonstrate essential knowledge of chemistry - 4.
-Demonstrate essential knowledge of physics - 5.
-Communicate concisely and clearly - 6.
-Use mathematics to solve scientific problems and evaluate research data - 7.
-Use current technology to gather, process, transmit, and display information - 8.
-Demonstrate knowledge of ethical, historical, and contemporary issues related to the life sciences
+- 1. Demonstrate a working knowledge of the scientific method; - 2.
+Demonstrate essential knowledge of biological sciences; - 3.
+Demonstrate essential knowledge of physical sciences as they relate to the biological sciences; - 4.
+Use mathematics to solve scientific problems and evaluate research data; - 5.
+Demonstrate the ability to use standard laboratory and research techniques to collect and assess data; - 6.
+Demonstrate an ability to synthesize and integrate biological principles with contemporary issues.